March equinox: Apparent movement of the Sun

 In its apparent motion on the day of an equinox, the Sun's disk crosses the Earth's horizon directly to the east at sunrise; and again, some 12 hours later, directly to the west at sunset.
 The March equinox, like all equinoxes, is characterized by having an almost exactly equal amount of daylight and night across most latitudes on Earth.

-Due to refraction of light rays in the Earth's atmosphere, the Sun will be visible above the horizon even when its disc is completely below the limb of the Earth.
-Additionally, when seen from the Earth, the Sun is a bright disc in the sky and not just a point of light, thus sunrise and sunset can be said to start several minutes before the sun's geometric center even crosses the horizon, and extends equally long after.
-These conditions produce differentials of actual durations of light and darkness at various locations on Earth during an equinox.
-This is most notable at the more extreme latitudes, where the Sun may be seen to travel sideways considerably during the morning and evening, drawing out the transition from day to night.
-At the north and south poles, the Sun appears to move steadily around the horizon, and just above the horizon, neither rising nor setting apart from a slight change in declination of about 0.39° per day as the equinox passes.

 Culture

 Calendars

-The Babylonian calendar began with the first new moon after the March equinox, the day after the return of the Sumerian goddess Inanna (later known as Ishtar) from the underworld, in the Akitu ceremony, with parades through the Ishtar Gate to the Eanna temple and the ritual re-enactment of the marriage to Tammuz, or Sumerian Dummuzi.

 The Persian calendar begins each year at the northward equinox, observationally determined at Tehran.

-The Indian national calendar starts the year on the day next to the vernal equinox on 22 March (21 March in leap years) with a 30-day month (31 days in leap years), then has 5 months of 31 days followed by 6 months of 30 days.
+The Indian national calendar starts the year on the day next to the vernal equinox on March 22 (March 21 during leap years) with a 30-day month (31 days in leap years), then has 5 months of 31 days followed by 6 months of 30 days.

 Julian calendar

 The Julian calendar reform lengthened seven months and replaced the intercalary month with an intercalary day to be added every four years to February.
 It was based on a length for the year of 365 days and 6 hours (365.25 d), while the mean tropical year is about 11 minutes and 15 seconds less than that.
 This had the effect of adding about three quarters of an hour every four years.
-The effect accumulated from inception in 45 BC until the 16th century, when the northern vernal equinox fell on 10 or 11 March.
+The effect accumulated from inception in 45 BC and by the 16th century, the northern vernal equinox fell on March 10 or 11.
+Since the date of the equinox is critical to calculation of the date of Easter, its drift from astronomical reality was of grave concern to the Catholic church.
+It was for this reason that the Gregorian calendar reform was introduced in 1582, to reinstate the date to about 21 March and to minimise any further drifting.
+Since 1900, the calendars differ by 13 days: from 1 March 2100, the difference will become 14 days.

-The date in 1452 was 11 March, 11:52 (Julian).

-In 2547 it will be 20 March, 21:18 (Gregorian) and 3 March, 21:18 (Julian).